AliceO2Group/WebUi/docs/guide/scale-app.md

   - userList.js (view, camelCase)
   - userItem.js (view, camelCase)
   - userAvatar.js (view, camelCase)
-  - user.css (facultative style, camelCase)
+  - user.css (optional style, camelCase)
 ```

 This allows you to have everything concerning a module in the same place, you can then import it as needed.

-For common things accross the application like a header or a menu, a `common` module (folder) can be made for example.
+For common things across the application like a header or a menu, a `common` module (folder) can be made for example.

 ### View